suri1988/truelayer_submission/README.md

-# Explanation of Solution

-This repository contains the code, API calls and

 # Overall Structure:
 - Main solution, with dockerfile which can be used to spin up a docker image for the API specifically
 - The actual web api project, which hosts the authentication and transaction endpoints, following REST principles